pattisoj/soc-revision-app/README.md

 Here I will document any changes I make after the completion of the project.

 - 25/06/22 - Combined both repositories from the project into this repository, removed the old READMEs, created this new README and created the images folder.
+- 26/06/22 - Linked this repository to a personal database separate from the project database.
+Installed the SweetAlert npm package for better alerts on form submit and form 'missing fields' error.